Munzee: Munzees

 Munzees can consist of any material; they must have at minimum a QR-code and physically meet the conditions of the location (waterproof, weatherproof, etc.).
 Munzees either can be self-generated and printed or be purchased via the web store or through authorised distributors.
 Virtual Munzees can be purchased from the web store, or in-app.

 To generate or to order Munzees one has to be logged in on the central platform with a unique username.
 When generating a Munzee, the platform creates a web link, over which the generated Munzee can be managed.
 This web link is represented as a QR code on the Munzee.
 A descriptive name and an arbitrarily long comment can be assigned to the Munzee as properties.
 Both are stored on the central platform (not in the QR code) and can be changed later.

-After a Munzee is physically created, it can be assigned coordinates anywhere outdoors or indoor and then deployed via the app.
+After a Munzee is physically created, it can be assigned coordinates anywhere outdoors or indoors and then deployed via the app.
 Once the Munzee has been deployed it goes live on the map and is ready to be found or "captured" by other players.
 If a Munzee is damaged or removed, players can report the malfunction and after two reports the owner of the Munzee is given 30 days to rectify the problem; after which time the Munzee is taken off the map and archived.
 Additionally, dedicated players in the QRew or ZeeQRew programs are now able to replace other users' damaged munzees with generic stickers.

 The coordinates of all globally mounted Munzees are managed on the game platform at munzee.com.
 Players navigate themselves to the general location of a Munzee by accessing the map with a smartphone.
 When they find a Munzee, they capture it by either scanning the QR code or being within a certain radius of the published coordinates.
 The smartphone app sends the data scanned along with current coordinates to the central system which records the capture.
 The finder and the player that deployed the Munzee each earn points.
 The points award to the person who deploys the munzee and who captures the munzee vary depending on the playing piece deployed.

 Dissemination

-As of January 2023, there are almost 12.7 million munzees worldwide in 240 countries, and more than 663 million Munzee captures have been recorded.
-There are also over 619,000 registered users.
+As of April 2026, there are almost 17.2 million munzees worldwide in 240 countries, and more than 1 billion Munzee captures have been recorded.
+There are also over 765,000 registered users.